garrettxV/sphinx-template/source/index.rst

 This is an introductory React tutorial for people that are interested in learning about the JavaScript library.
+It covers requirements to get started, fundamental basics, and more.

 .. toctree::
    :maxdepth: 1